ngjunsiang/laymansguide-src/season8/issue099/issue099.md

 - a `/Users` folder for accessing user folders and files
 - a `/Drives` folder for accessing other storage devices (e.g. USB drives)

 and then, similar to Linux, it has `/bin`, `/etc` and other weird-looking folders that we don’t need to worry about at this point.
-Just treat them similar to system files and try not to touch them. the apps that we install generally do not clutter up these folders unnecessarily.
+Just treat them similar to system files and try not to touch them.
+The apps that we install generally do not clutter up these folders unnecessarily.

 Logos, backgrounds, buttons, and other application data?
 They go into `/Applications`.
 What if other apps also need to use them?
 Then they go into `/Library`.
 What if a user installs a program that they don’t want other users using?
 It goes into `/Users/username/Applications`.
 User settings?
 They go into `/Users/username/Library` (under a subfolder for the app).
 Temporary files?
 They go into `/Library/Caches`.